- Welcome to the Knowledge Base

-To change the colours for any part of your documents, simply open the setting and use the dropdown picklist next to Colour to select the one you want to apply.
+To change the colours on any part of your document(s), simply open the setting and use the dropdown picklist next to Colour to select the one you want to apply.

 To change the default image for your documents (your company logo, for example) follow the steps below:

 - Click Start > Configuration> PDF Configuration > Default Images.

 - Click on the header_logo row to open the header_logo dialogue box.
 Do NOT change the name - it must say header_logo for the template to be able to display the right logo.